microsoft/vsts-dockerfiles/ubuntu-minjava-build/README.md

 To verify the container is running (and continues to run), run:
  **docker ps -a**

-If the STATUS filed indicates the container "exited" then something went wrong.
+If the STATUS field indicates the container "exited" then something went wrong.
 First, check to make sure the spelling of everything on the "docker run" command is correct.
 Second, the most likely failure is a lack of the correct Team Services permissions for the PAT.

 ---
-### Debugging Failures
+### Debug Failures

 As mentioned above, the mostly likely cause of the container prematurely exiting and thus failing is 1) a mistyping on the "docker run" command line and 2) lack of proper permissions for the PAT to enable the creation of a build pool agent.